apache/sling-whiteboard/release-validator/README.md

  1. Build each progress in the release
  1. If any project in the release is in a bundle, start an Apache Sling Starter and install as a bundle

+## Setup

+This project assumes you have already [installed](https://docs.docker.com/install/) on your local system.

+To build the container instance, you must first download the desired JDK.
+Download the RPM Linux 64 installer into the project root directory, then run:

+    docker build -t sling-check-release .

 ## Commands

-To build the instance run:

-    docker build -t sling-check-release .

 To run the docker container run: